code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-Although setting up HTTPS using Spring WS is not extensively covered in the reference documentation, it can be done quite easily using configuration and some support classes.
+Although setting up HTTPS using Spring WS is not extensively covered in the reference documentation, it can be done quite easily using configuration and some builder classes.

 If you found this tutorial helpful or if you run into some problems let me know in the comments section below.